-Record the time and day of your weekly activities.
+Use this diary to record the time and day of your weekly activities.
 Discuss your progress with your Rehab Specialist on your 1:1 call.

-- ◆ 1:1 call with your Rehab Specialist

-- Live stream exercise class

 - On-demand workout

-- ♦ 'Build your own' workout
+- 'Build your own' workout

+- Record my scale of effort scores on page 53

-- Emotional wellbeing activity and webinar
+- ◆ Emotional wellbeing activity and webinar